Mogadishu riots of July 1989: Government raids and detentions

-Witnesses claimed that soldiers searched homes all over the city during the night of the riots, detaining men, commiting rape, and plundering.
+Witnesses claimed that soldiers searched homes all over the city during the night of the riots, detaining men, committing rape, and plundering.
 Almost 2,000 people were detained during these searches.
 Consistent gunfire was reported to be heard throughout the night, only becoming sporadic in the afternoon of the next day.
+President Siad Barre would address the nation on radio about the violence that same afternoon: